Lucy Clarke and Kim Jones

 Mair (pseudonym) presented to DASU after ending an abusive relationship that she had tried and failed to leave, several times, over 7 years.
-Download the PDF below to see how Occupational Therapy intervention helped her to move on, and make this the last time.
+Download the case study to see how Occupational Therapy intervention helped her to move on, and make this the last time.
+(References are here).

 We are exploring further funding streams to continue and expand the project across BCUHB, with the Occupational Therapy service providing clinical governance and acting in partnership with domestic abuse service providers, such as DASU.
 A service specification and training resource to support Occupational Therapists, who undertake such work, are in draft form.

 Our Exemplar Experience: